1983 24 Hours of Le Mans: Start

-There was a bad omen for Roger Dorchy, whose WM had to be pushed off the grid to fix a oil-leak, and costing him almost half an hour.
+There was a bad omen for Roger Dorchy, whose WM had to be pushed off the grid to fix an oil-leak, and costing him almost half an hour.
 Mass overtook Ickx to lead the first lap, then on the second lap debutante Lammers made an opportunistic lunge for second on Ickx at the Mulsanne corner.
 The cars collided and both had to pit for replacement noses, costing them about 2 minutes, and almost a lap.
 The debacle moved Schuppan's Porsche up to restore the works 1-2.
 He was being chased hard by Alboreto's Lancia, then the Porsches of Ludwig, Andretti, Fitzpatrick, Merl with the other two Lancias of Ghinzani and Nannini rounding out the top-10.

 Casualties in the first hour included Jaussaud's Rondeau (oil leak), Richard Cleare's Kremer (blown turbo) while Birrane's Ford ran out of fuel when Migault drove too hard in the opening shift.
 Alboreto was in the pits with gearbox issues and finally seized up completely at Arnage at 5.30pm.
 Ghinzani moved into third but then dropped back with fuel problems.
 Nick Mason's Dome stopped on Mulsanne Straight at 6pm.
 With a damaged gearbox, Eliseo Salazar spent 50 minutes before he could slam it into third gear and get back to the pits.

 By 8'clock, after the second stops, Bellof and Holbert had pulled away from the chasing pack.
 Heyer, in the Lancia was third, ahead of Johansson in the Marlboro Porsche and Bell, driving hard back up through the field.
 The other Joest Porsche was sixth ahead of the JFR one and the two Rondeaux of Cudini and Ferté doing well with Palmer in the Canon Porsche now back up to tenth after its second lap excursion.